yuckdevchan/clown-browser/README.md

-# clown browser
+# Clown Browser
 ## Intro
 A web browser for clowns.
-A passion project of mine, may be useful for something.
+A passion project of mine, most likely will not be useful for anything.
 Uses the URLLib3 and WGET python libraries.
 ## Components
 ### The Circus Web Engine
 Clown Browser makes use of the Circus Web Engine, which is the component that renders the HTML on your computer.